3. Visualisation - Tasks

 • Add appropriate labels and a title to your plot.

-• Display the plot by calling the object name.
+• Display the plot with plt.show().

 2. Bar Plot (Optional):